Travel insurance for high blood pressure

 You don't have to worry about cover for your hypertension as long as you don't have another pre-existing condition, like cardiovascular disease or diabetes.
 But even if you do, you have options.
 Select the buttons below to see who will cover you.

-We've looked into the brands on our travel insurance comparison tool and checked which ones will cover you when you have high blood pressure, whether there's a maximum blood pressure that's covered by their policies and if there's any conditions attached.
+We've looked into the brands on our travel insurance comparison tool and checked which ones will cover you when you have high blood pressure, whether there's a maximum blood pressure that's covered by their policies and if there are any conditions attached.

 |Provider||Maximum blood pressure||Conditions||Apply|